Demosthen/AP-Econ-Animation/README.md

 # AP-Econ-Animation
-Simple animation for my ap econ video
+Simple animation using PyGame for my AP Econ video